pstolarz/cmdopts/README.md

 ### Short format

-All options starting with single hyphen character `-` are short options.
+All options starting with a single hyphen character `-` are short options.
 For
 example: `-a -b -c` constitute 3 short options.
-These options may grouped into single block of options as `-abc`.
+These options may grouped into a single block of options as `-abc`.

-If a short option requires an argument, the argument may be provided directly after the option or separated by white space(s): `-dARG` or `-d ARG`.
+If a short option requires an argument, the argument may be provided directly after the option or separated by white-space(s): `-dARG` or `-d ARG`.

-If short options are grouped into a block, one the last one may be provided with an argument.
+If short options are grouped into a block, the last one may be provided with an argument.
 For example: `-abcdARG` or `-abcd ARG` is equivalent to `-a -b -c -d ARG`, where `-a` `-b` `-c` don't have an argument, while `-d` does.